helskog/PriorityQueue/README.md

 # PriorityQueue
-A plugin to allow a list of non-administrators logging into full servers on V-Rising.
+A plugin to allow a list of non-administrators logging into full servers on V Rising.

 List of steam64 ids are stored in:
 `\SERVER_FOLDER\BepInEx\config\PriorityQueue`